scmeyer41/apriori-association-rule-mining/README.md

 A from-scratch Python implementation of brute-force frequent-itemset mining and the Apriori algorithm.
 The project compares exhaustive candidate enumeration with Apriori's join-and-prune strategy and verifies that both methods produce identical association rules.

-This was an individual midterm project completed by Steven Meyer for CS 634 Data Mining at the New Jersey Institute of Technology.
+This was an individual midterm project completed for CS 634 Data Mining at the New Jersey Institute of Technology.

 ## Project objectives